 Options Explained

-Options are the right, but not the obligation, to purchase something in the future at a price determined in the present.
+Options are the right, but not the obligation, to buy or sell something in the future at a price determined in the present.
 In essence, an option delays an investment decision until we have more information about the market.
 While some use them to speculate, options are more typically used to manage risk under conditions of high uncertainty.

 While we may view options as only for Wall Street traders, they are actually quite commonplace in everyday life.
 For instance, homebuyers usually ‘lock-in’ their mortgage rate before shopping; if rates go up, they pay the locked in rate.
 If rates go down, they can take the cheaper rate.
 Thus, by purchasing a ‘mortgage rate option’, buyers can start shopping for a home knowing exactly what they can afford without having to worry about fluctuating interest rates.